How to Choose a Martial Arts School

 Kung Fu

-The Chinese form of martial arts that has a variety of styles and methods.
-Chinese martial arts is the granddaddy of all the other martial arts because all other martial arts developed from Kung Fu is some form or another.
+Chinese martial arts include a variety of styles and methods.
+Chinese martial arts are the granddaddy of all the other martial arts because all other martial arts developed from Kung Fu in some form or another.
 The first recorded history of Kung Fu is typically attributed to the Shaolin Temple, though it was practiced before that.
-What makes the temple unique is that it catalog the various styles and brought Kung Fu to an all-new level of perfection.
+What makes the temple unique is that it catalogs the various styles and brings Kung Fu to an all-new level of perfection.

-Kung Fu is characterized by circular techniques and using the opponents force against them to defeat an opponent.
-Kung Fu is a complete method of martial arts from your typical punching and kicking to Ground-fighting.
-Most methods of Kung Fu are based on different animals such as the Crane, Snake, Tiger, Leopard, Dragon, Mantis and Eagle.
+Kung Fu is characterized by circular techniques and by using the opponent's force against them to defeat them.
+Kung Fu is a complete method of martial arts, from your typical punching and kicking to Ground-fighting.
+Most Kung Fu methods are based on different animals, such as the Crane, Snake, Tiger, Leopard, Dragon, Mantis, and Eagle.

 Kung Fu typically uses long-arm techniques and smooth hip action to generate power.